-The views differ depending on the place you choose to see the sun set, giving you a visually different yet equally stunning scenery each afternoon.
+The views differ depending on where you choose to see the sunset, giving you a visually different yet equally stunning scenery each afternoon.

 Banana Beach is a popular place to watch the sunset in Santa Teresa.
-In the rainy season, the coastline becomes even more dramatic with the play of colors mixing with the grey clouds.
+The coastline becomes even more dramatic in the rainy season, with colors mixing with the grey clouds.

 Rocamar is another great location to watch the sunset in Santa Teresa.
 This place is family-friendly, filled with great activities for everyone to enjoy while waiting for the skies to be held captive by the golden hour.